ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

+#### `fprintf()` and `fscanf()`

+- `fprintf()`: This function is used to write formatted output to a file.
+It takes at least two arguments:

+  1. A pointer to a `FILE` object that identifies the stream where the content is to be written.
+This can be `stdout` (standard output), `stderr` (standard error), or a file opened using `fopen()`.

+  2. A format string that specifies how subsequent arguments are converted for output.
+It can contain ordinary characters (which are copied directly to the output) and conversion specifiers (beginning with %) which are replaced by the values of the subsequent arguments.

+  3. Zero or more additional arguments supplying values to be printed.
+Their type should match the corresponding format specifier in the format string.

+     ```C
+     fprintf(FILE *stream, "%s\n", line);
+     ```

+- `fscanf()`: This function is used to read formatted input from a file.
+It also takes at least two arguments:

+  1. A pointer to a `FILE` object that identifies the stream from which characters are read.
+This can be `stdin` (standard input) or a file opened using `fopen()`.

+  2. A format string that specifies how to read the input.

+  3. A variable number of arguments corresponding to the conversion specifiers in the format string.
+These arguments are pointers to memory locations where the values read from the input stream will be stored, according to the format string.

+     ```C
+     fscanf(FILE *stream, "%s\n", line)
+     ```

+  In both functions, the return value indicates the number of items successfully formatted or read and stored.
+If an error occurs or the end-of-file (EOF) is reached before any data is read, `EOF` is returned.

 #### Roll your own data streams

 When a program runs, the OS gives it three file data streams: the Standard Input, the Standard Output and the Standard Error.
 But sometimes you need to create other data streams on the fly.